bitcraze/bitcraze-website/src/about/jobs.md

 right place takes a lot of work.

 #### Internal and external systems
-Maintaining and developing systems such as the web, forum, wiki, build servers, supply chain tracking tools and similar.
+Maintaining and developing systems such as the web, forum, build servers, supply chain tracking tools and similar.

 #### Business development, strategy and the future